kelreeeeey/numerical_from_book_to_code/logs/what_i_have_done.md

 - i think i wrote the zig version of problem: `area within interval`

 - tried to messing up with shared objects in python for problem `area within interval`, and i coudln't not get things run as i expected.

+## 27/12/2024

+- so happy i can compile 2 different stuff into single executable file. haha! :D